Clique number of tournaments: Definitions and Notations

 A \emph{dominating set} of a digraph $D$ is a set of vertices $X$ such that $N^+[X] = V(D)$.
 The \emph{dominating number} $\dom(D)$ of $D$ is the size of a smallest dominating set of $D$.

 A \emph{tournament} is an orientation of a complete graph.
 A {\em transitive tournament} is an acyclic tournament and we denote by $TT_n$ the unique acyclic tournament on $n$ vertices.

 Given three tournaments $T_1,T_2,T_3$, we denote by $\Delta(T_1,T_2,T_3)$ the tournament obtained from disjoint copies of $T_1,T_2,T_3$ by adding arcs in such a way that $T_1\Ra T_2$, $T_2\Ra T_3$ and $T_3\Ra T_1$.
-If one or more of the tournaments $T_i$ is a transitive tournament $TT_k$, we simplify the notation by using its size $k$ instead of writing $TT_k$ in the $\Delta$ construction: for example, $\Delta(1,k, T)$ corresponds to $\Delta(TT_1,TT_k,T)$ and $\Delta(1,1,1)$ is simply the directed triangle, which we also denote by $C_3$.
+If one or more of the tournaments $T_i$ is a transitive tournament $TT_k$, we simplify the notation by using its size $k$ instead of writing $TT_k$ in the $\Delta$ construction: for example, $\Delta(1,k, T)$ corresponds to $\Delta(TT_1,TT_k,T)$ and $\Delta(1,1,1)$ is simply the directed triangle, which we also denote by $\vec C_3$.

-A {\em class} of graphs (resp. digraphs) is a collection of graphs (resp. digraphs) that is closed under induced subgraphs, meaning that if $G$ belongs to the collection, then any induced subgraph of $G$ also belongs to the collection.
-Given a collection $\mC$ the {\em hereditary closure} of $\mC$ is the class of all induced subgraphs of elements of $\mC$.
-Given a set of digraphs $\mc H$, we say that a digraph $G$ is \emph{$\mc H$-free} if it contains no member of $\mc H$ as an induced subgraph and denote by $\F(\mc H)$ the class of $\mc H$-free digraphs.
-We write $\F(F_1, \dots, F_k)$ instead of $\F(\{F_1, \dots, F_k\})$ for simplicity.
+A {\em class} of graphs (resp. digraphs) is a set of graphs (resp. digraphs) that is closed under induced subgraphs, meaning that if $G$ belongs to the set, then any induced subgraph of $G$ also belongs to the set.
+Given a set of (di)graphs $\mC$ the {\em hereditary closure} of $\mC$ is the class of all induced sub(di)graphs of elements of $\mC$.